tanish-malekar/HerSafe/README.md

 - Text Generation and Text Expansion ✍️

-  - AI powers Haven's ability to transform brief, incomplete messages into coherent, full distress signals.
-Through Large Language Models (LLMs) like Titan Text G1 - Express, Haven expands user input, turning simple keywords or short phrases into comprehensive messages.
+  - AI powers SafeSupportAI's ability to transform brief, incomplete messages into coherent, full distress signals.
+Through Large Language Models (LLMs) like Titan Text G1 - Express, SafeSupportAI expands user input, turning simple keywords or short phrases into comprehensive messages.
 This is essential in high-stress situations where a woman may not have the time or mental clarity to articulate her circumstances in full.
 The model ensures that the message accurately represents the severity of the situation while still being discreet.
   - Example: If a user types “help, scared, locked in room,” the AI expands it into a full message like: "I am trapped in my room, scared and unable to leave.
 Please help me."
 This message is then encoded in an image to be shared safely.
   - Using **Titan Text G1 - Express** LLM model